fmontesi/website/web/bliki/ChoreographicProgramming.md

 <figcaption>

 A snippet of the [Diffie-Hellman protocol for key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange), given in the language of [Recursive Choreographies](ChoreographicLanguage#RecursiveChoreographies).
+The two archetypal processes `Alice` and `Bob` exchange data to establish a symmetric encryption key over a public channel (Wikipedia has a nice [explanation of its parameters and cryptographic principles](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange#Cryptographic_explanation)).
-The protocol specifies computation, making it an ideal candidate for choreographic programming.
+The protocol specifies both communication and computation, making it an ideal candidate for being expressed in choreographic programming.
 </figcaption>
 </figure>

 <a id="epp"></a>
 ## Endpoint Projection (EPP)

 Choreographic programming languages are typically accompanied by a compiler, which translates choreographies into executable code for concurrent and distributed systems [[Montesi 2023](#M23)].
-This code can form standalone applications, libraries, software connectors, etc.  The theory of endpoint projection (EPP for short) usually plays an important role in such compilers, in addition to the details of the target executable language.
+This code can form standalone applications, libraries, software connectors, etc. Libraries compiled from choreographies can be used in the modular development of distributed applications [[Giallorenzo et al. 2020](#GMP20)].
+The theory of endpoint projection (EPP for short) usually plays an important role in the development of choreography compilers, in addition to the details of the target executable language.

 <figure class="bliki-figure">